aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/enabling.md

 $ kubectl get pod -n checkout -l app.kubernetes.io/component=service -o json | jq '.items[0].metadata.labels'
 ```

-Looks like our pod is missing the label `fargate=yes`, so lets fix that by updating the deployment for that service so the Pod spec includes the label needed for the profile to schedule it on Fargate.
+Looks like our Pod is missing the label `fargate=yes`, so lets fix that by updating the deployment for that service so the Pod spec includes the label needed for the profile to schedule it on Fargate.

 ```kustomization
 fundamentals/fargate/enabling/deployment.yaml